microsoft/SynapseML/website/docs/features/lightgbm/about.md

 [JPMML-SparkML-LightGBM](https://github.com/alipay/jpmml-sparkml-lightgbm) plugin.

 #### Dynamic Scaling Issues
 The native LightGBM library has a *distributed mode* that allows the algorithm to work over multiple *machines*.
-This is how SynapseML uses LightGBM from Spark.
-SynapseML gathers all the Spark executor networking information, passes that to LightGBM, and then waits for LightGBM to complete its work.
+SynapseML uses this LightGBM mode from Spark.
+SynapseML first gathers all the Spark executor networking information, passes that to LightGBM, and then waits for LightGBM to complete its work.
 However, the native LightGBM algorithm implementation assumes all networking is constant over the time period of a single training or scoring session.
-This is how the native LightGBM distributed mode was designed and is not a limitation of SynapseML per se.
+The native LightGBM distributed mode was designed this way and isn't a limitation of SynapseML by itself.

 Dynamic executor changes can cause LightGBM problems if the Spark executors change during data processing.
-Spark can naturally take advantage of cluster autoscaling and can also dynamically replace any failed executor with another, but LightGBM cannot handle these networking changes.
-Large datasets are particularly affected since they are more likely to have scaling occur or a single executor fail during a single processing pass.
+Spark can naturally take advantage of cluster autoscaling and can also dynamically replace any failed executor with another, but LightGBM can't handle these networking changes.
+Large datasets are affected in particular since they are more likely to cause executor scaling or have a single executor fail during a single processing pass.

-If you are experiencing problems with LightGBM as exposed through SynapseML due to this (e.g. occasional Task failures or networking hangs), there are several options.
+If you're experiencing problems with LightGBM as exposed through SynapseML due to executor changes (e.g. occasional Task failures or networking hangs), there are several options.
-1. In the Spark platform you are using, turn off any autoscaling on the cluster you have provisioned.
+1. In the Spark platform, turn off any autoscaling on the cluster you have provisioned.
 2. Set *numTasks* manually to be smaller so that fewer executors are used (reducing probability of single executor failure).
 3. Turn off dynamic executor scaling with configuration in a notebook cell.
 In Synapse and Fabric, you can use: